kubb-labs/kubb/docs/docs/plugins/plugin-redoc/index.md

 # @kubb/plugin-redoc

-With the Redoc plugin you can create beautiful documentation pages.
+With the Redoc plugin you can create beautiful docs pages.
 <hr/>
 ## Installation